spsforks/SCons-scons-wiki/DeveloperGuide/Introduction.md

 This way, you can check that there are no tests failing on your system in the current revision.

 If they are all passing (there may be several "No results", depending on which tools are available), you can start with development.
 Change sources and add files as required, then commit your changes locally.
-While doing this, you should work directly on the "`default`" branch with bookmarks, as described in [DeveloperGuide/MercurialBranches](MercurialBranches).
+While doing this, you should work directly on the "`default`" branch with bookmarks.
 No named branches, please.

 Please help us to improve and extend our regression test suite.
 For a bugfix add one, or more, test(s) that break before applying your changes, and succeed after.
 When adding features, try to create end-to-end tests covering the new functionality.
 The "Testing Howto" at [DeveloperGuide/TestingMethodology](TestingMethodology) explains all the details.
 Try to write your tests, such that they work cross-platform.